tywzoj/hydro-addon-domain-extension/README.md

 ## Features

 - **Discussion Node for Domain**: Provides a discussion node setting for each domain, allowing domain administrators to customize the discussion node.
+- **Display Name Restriction**: Forces users to use the system display name in each domain and disallows users to edit their display name by themselves.
 - ... (more features to be added)

 ## License